-13.11 PERMIT FEE
+13.11 Permit Fee.

-- (1) Fees for permits shall be as established by the Land Conservation Committee and subsequent County Board approval and may from time to time be modified by resolution.
-Upon adoption by the County Board, the approved fees shall be maintained on a current fee schedule in the Department office. - (2) Fees for all after the fact permit applications shall be doubled. - (3) The renewal fee for a permit under this chapter shall be in accordance with the current fee schedule.
+- (1) Fees for permits shall be as established by the Land Conservation Committee and subsequent approval by the Winnebago County Board of Supervisors and may, from time to time, be modified by resolution.
+Upon adoption by the County Board, the approved fees shall be maintained on a current fee schedule in the Land and Water Conservation Department Office. - (2) Fees for all after-the-fact permit applications shall be doubled. - (3) The extension fee for a permit under this Chapter shall be in accordance with the current fee schedule.

-13.12 PERMIT REVOCATION
+13.12 Permit Revocation.

-The Department may revoke any permit issued under this chapter if the person issued the permit has misrepresented any information in the permit application, or if the person violates any of the conditions of the permit.
+(1) The Department may revoke any permit issued under this Chapter if the person issued the permit has misrepresented any information in the permit application or if the person violates any of the conditions of the permit.

-13.13 ADMINISTRATION
+13.13 ADMINISTRATION.

 - (1) ADMINISTRATIVE AUTHORITY.
-The Department shall administer and enforce this chapter in accordance with sec.
-92.07 Wis.
-Stats. and based upon technical review and advice from NRCS-DATCP Area Engineering staff. - (2) ADMINISTRATIVE PROCEDURES.
-The administration and enforcement of this chapter by the Department shall be carried out pursuant to established County and Department procedures and policies. - (3) INSPECTION AUTHORITY.
-Staff or representatives of the Department shall be authorized to enter upon any lands affected by this chapter to inspect the site prior to, during and after permit issuance to determine compliance with the ordinance. - (4) ENFORCEMENT AUTHORITY.
-The Department shall be authorized to issue a stop work order on livestock waste storage facilities, or transfer systems, or livestock facility sites that have had permits revoked or where activity is in violation of this chapter.
+The Department shall administer and enforce this Chapter in accordance with § 92.07, Wis Stats, based upon technical review and advice from NRCS/DATCP Area Engineering staff. - (2) ADMINISTRATIVE PROCEDURES.
+The administration and enforcement of this Chapter by the Department shall be carried out pursuant to established County and Department procedures and policies. - (3) INSPECTION AUTHORITY.
+Staff or representatives of the Department shall be authorized to enter upon any lands affected by this Chapter to inspect the site prior to, during, and after permit issuance to determine compliance with the Ordinance. - (4) ENFORCEMENT AUTHORITY.
+The Department shall be authorized to issue a stop work order on livestock waste storage facilities or transfer systems, or livestock facility sites that have had permits revoked or where activity is in violation of this Chapter.
 Issuance and retraction of stop work orders shall be carried out pursuant to established procedures and policies of the Department. - (5) REFERRAL AUTHORITY.
-The Department may refer a violation of this ordinance to Corporation Counsel to pursue legal action including but not limited to the enforcement of any part of this chapter through injunctions or restraining orders. - (6) PENALTIES.
-Any person who violates any of the provisions of this chapter, upon conviction of such violation, shall be subject to a penalty as provided in Sec.
-25.04 of the Code.
+The Department may refer a violation of this Ordinance to the Winnebago County Corporation Counsel to pursue legal action including, but not limited to, the enforcement of any part of this Chapter through injunctions or restraining orders. - (6) PENALTIES.
+Any person who violates any of the provisions of this Chapter, upon conviction of such violation, shall be subject to a penalty as provided in Section 25.04 of the General Code for Winnebago County.
 Each day that a violation exists shall constitute a separate offense.
-The following schedule of cash deposits as provided in Sec.
-25.04(4)(a)(7) of the code is hereby established. - (a) Failure to obtain a permit \$500.00. - (b) All other violations of this chapter \$250.00.
+The following schedule of cash deposits as provided in Section 25.04(4)(a)(7) of the General Code for Winnebago County is hereby established.
+Penalties are set as follows: - (a) Failure to obtain a Permit \$500.00 - (b) All other violations of this Chapter \$ 250.00

-13.14 APPEALS
+13.14 Appeals.

-Any person aggrieved by a decision of the Department, concerning the enforcement of this chapter, may file a written appeal of the decision with the Winnebago County Land Conservation Committee within 30 days of the Departments decision.
+(1) Any person aggrieved by a decision of the Department, concerning the enforcement of this Chapter, may file a written appeal of the decision with the Winnebago County Land Conservation Committee within 30 days of the Department's decision.
 A hearing upon the appeal shall be commenced within 60 days of the date of the appeal.
-The hearing decision may be appealed to the Circuit Court pursuant to Chapter 68, Wisc.
-Stats.
+The hearing decision may be appealed to the Circuit Court pursuant to Chapter 68, Wis Stats.